makiztest/hello_app/README.md

 # Ruby on Rails
 ##### LEARN WEB DEVELOPMENT WITH RAILS - *by Michael Hartl*

+`I dont own any of the content of this.
+I'm just using this for educational purposes to teach myself about ruby on rails.`

+To learn more about this please go to this link [Ruby on Rails Tutorial by Michael Hartl](https://www.railstutorial.org/book)

 ## INTRODUCTION
 Ruby on Rails (or just `“Rails”` for short) is a web development framework written in the Ruby programming language.